temporalio/documentation/docs/application-development-guide.md

 - **Synchronous Multithreaded Activities**

-Multithreaded Activities are functions that use `activity_executor` set to an instance of `concurrent.futures.ThreadPoolExecutor`.
+Multithreaded Activities are functions that use `activity_executor`set to an instance of `concurrent.futures.ThreadPoolExecutor`.
-Besides `activity_executor`, no other worker parameters are required for synchronous multithreaded Activities.
+Besides `activity_executor`, no other additional Worker parameters are required for synchronous multithreaded Activities.

-- **Synchronous Multiprocessing or Other Activities**

-Synchronous Activities are functions that do not have `async def` and are used with Workers.
-The `activity_executor` Worker parameter must be set with `concurrent.futures.Executor` instance to execute the Activities.

-If this is _not_ set to an instance of `concurrent.futures.ThreadPoolExecutor` then the synchronous Activities are considered multiprocessing or other Activities.

-These require special primitives for Heartbeating and cancellation.
-The `shared_state_manager` worker parameter must be set to an instance of `temporalio.worker.SharedStateManager`.
-The most common implementation can be created by passing a `multiprocessing.managers.SyncManager` (i.e. result of `multiprocessing.managers.Manager()`) to `temporalio.worker.SharedStateManager.create_from_multiprocessing()`.

 All of these activity functions must be _[picklable](https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled)_.